vsmash/committhis/docs/installation.md

 # Check if maiass is available
 maiass --help

-# Check if aicommit is available (if aicommit.sh present)
+# Check if committhis is available (if committhis.sh present)
-aicommit --help
+committhis --help

 # Test in a git repository
 cd /path/to/your/git/repo